microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirSyncFeature.md

 ```

 ## Description
-the Set-EntraBetaDirSyncFeature cmdlet is used to turn identity synchronization features on or off for
+The Set-EntraBetaDirSyncFeature cmdlet is used to turn identity synchronization features on or off for
-a tenant.
+A tenant.
 Features that can be used with this cmdlet include:

     SynchronizeUpnForManagedUsers- allows for the synchronization of UserPrincipalName updates from on-premises for managed (non-federated) users that have been assigned a license.